droidxp/droidfax-fork/artifacts/README.txt

 bash eventTrackerDemo.sh

-Without arguments to the demo launch scripts (covTrackerDemo.sh and eventTrackerDemoe.sh), the demo will be running in ¡®auto¡¯ mode, meaning that a preselected app (testbed/adhoc/101.apk) will be used for the demo, and automated generated inputs from Monkey will feed the app for one minute during execution; and at the end of the demo, the screen will show the coverage/event trace.
+Without arguments to the demo launch scripts (covTrackerDemo.sh and eventTrackerDemoe.sh), the demo will be running in 'auto' mode, meaning that a preselected app (testbed/adhoc/101.apk) will be used for the demo, and automated generated inputs from Monkey will feed the app for one minute during execution; and at the end of the demo, the screen will show the coverage/event trace.

-To run the demo in a manual mode, just append ¡°manual¡± to the command line (e.g., bash eventTrackerDemo.sh manual); then Monkey will not feed inputs, and the screen will prompt you to manually launch the app and manipulate it.
+To run the demo in a manual mode, just append "manual" to the command line (e.g., bash eventTrackerDemo.sh manual); then Monkey will not feed inputs, and the screen will prompt you to manually launch the app and manipulate it.
 As you manipulate the app, the screen will show rolling coverage/event trace.